langfod/skyrimnet-tts/README_smol.md

 2) MS C++ compiler:

-If you happen to have Visual Studio 2022 already installed, then run Visual Studio Installer and use Modify select the  "Desktop developement with C++".
+If you happen to have Visual Studio 2022 already installed, then run Visual Studio Installer and use Modify select "Desktop development with C++".

 other wise use: